Profile

 Iman Bayatra

-Be structured and stick to your prioritization framework.
-Tactically speaking, we use a sort of backlog sheet where we add all the requests / works that we have on our roadmap and other ones that come our way.
+We use a sort of backlog sheet where we add all the requests / works that we have on our roadmap and other ones that come our way.
 During our weekly planning meeting we review all the requests and we decide which ones to move into our to do list based on the following questions: * How urgent [ short-term vs. long-term] is the request? * What is the time and effort level the request will take? * How many dependencies do we have? * What is the impact?
-Bear in mind there will always be last minute requests, to make the right balance leave ~20% of your time open for such requests / projects.
+There will always be last minute requests, to make the right balance leave ~20% of your time open for such requests / projects.

 Iman Bayatra